charb29/GolfMax-Web-API/README.md

 - OpenID and OAuth 2.0 for a more secure authorization
 - Password hashing
 - Spring Security
-- Transferring the database to Docker
+- Deploying the API as a Docker container

 ### Routes
 #### Scores